anjalisarawgi/mlops_sign_mnist/README.md

 > Answer:
 > When running into bugs while trying to run our experiments, we performed debugging using a combination of logging, interactive debugging tools, and unit tests.
 > 1. Logging: We used  logging to track the flow of execution and identify where the code was failing.
 By examining the logs, we could pinpoint the source of errors.
-> 2. Interactive Debugging: The VSCode IDE which we used allowed us to set breakpoints and step through the code interactively to inspect variables and understand the behavior of the code.
+> 2. Interactive Debugging: The VSCode IDE which allowed us to use debugger.
+> 3. Print statements: We also used print statements for debugging
-> 3. Unit Tests: We used unit tests to help us verify that individual components of our code were functioning correctly.
+> 4. Unit Tests: We used unit tests to help us verify that individual components of our code were functioning correctly.
 >
-> We also profiled our code to identify performance bottlenecks.
-Using tools like `cProfile` and `line_profiler`, we analyzed the runtime of different parts of our code.
+> We think our code is perfect

 --- question 16 fill here ---